unisonweb/unison/unison-src/transcripts/namespace-directive.output.md

 namespace directive, exact-name-match-wins semantics) or an ambiguous reference (bad, as would be the case if the bindings were expanded to `foo.factorial` and `foo.longer.evil.factorial`, but the variables left alone).

-Here are a few more examples demonstrating that type names, constructor names, and generated record accessor names are all properly handled.
+Here are a few more examples demonstrating that type names, constructor names, generated record accessor names, and type links are all properly handled.

 ``` unison
 type longer.foo.Foo = Bar